NBA Trade Rumors: Thabo Sefolosha’s Injury Could Increase Jazz Interest In Bulls’ Nikola Mirotic

 According to NBA.com, Utah Jazz wing Thabo Sefolosha will miss the remainder of the season after tearing his MCL on Friday night.
 Sefolosha has played a key role off of the bench for the Jazz as a three-and-D player.
 Losing the 6-foot-7 Sefolosha hurts the Jazz’s chances at playoff contention.

 Enter Nikola Mirotic of the Chicago Bulls.
 Mirotic has had his name mentioned in NBA trade rumors for over a month.
-The Jazz are joined by the Detroit Pistons and Portland Trail Blazers as having an interest in Nikola Mirotic.
+The Jazz are joined by the Detroit Pistons and Portland Trail Blazers in having an interest in Nikola Mirotic.
 There is another factor which has come into play regarding a potential trade.

 Nikola Mirotic officially became eligible to be included in a trade on Monday.
 It is one of the worst-kept secrets in basketball.
 Now that Nikola Mirotic can be traded, the Chicago Bulls will be fielding calls regarding his availability.